- Calories: 170

 In a small bowl, combine the oats and milk and set aside for about 5 minutes.

-In a large mixing bowl, use your hands to combine the remaining meatball ingredients with the oat-milk mixture.
+In a large mixing bowl, combine the remaining meatball ingredients with the oat-milk mixture, using a rubber spatula or your hands.
 Do not overmix.
 Shape into about 35 small meatballs, about an inch in size.
-The batter will be very wet—this is normal.
+The batter will be wet—this is normal.
 If you find it too fussy to shape, cover and place in fridge for about 30 minutes to firm up.

 Nutrition analysis courtesy of Genesis® R&D